 There was no way to know how long or how far they had crawled, although it felt like an eternity, when Kiluron sensed more than felt Fetrina shuffle-crawl to a stop just ahead of him.
 The darkness was so thick it felt like it was physically pressing against his eyeballs, and it took an effort of will to keep himself from just closing his eyes.
 Maybe that would have been better.
 “Do you think we’ve lost them?”
 Fetrina whispered.
 Her voice was jarring in the cave’s quiet emptiness.

-Fetrina sighed in relief, sitting down against the rough wall despite the dampness that soaked uncomfortably through her dress.
+Fetrina sighed in relief, sitting down against the rough wall despite the dampness that soaked through her dress.
 “Good.
 I don’t know how much more crawling I could manage.”
 Her voice sounded strained, but Kiluron wasn’t sure what comfort he could offer.
 He had no idea where they were, or how to get out.
 The only thing he could think of was to eventually go back the way they had come, and hope that the outlaws moved on before he and Fetrina starved to death.
 It wasn’t much of a hope.
+Otherwise, they could only head deeper into the caves, and that was the last thing Kiluron wanted to do.
+He thought he’d rather be stabbed by brigands if there weren’t Fetrina to consider.

-In the darkness, Fetrina found his hand and squeezed it, startling him so much he hit his head on the ceiling.
-Once she had smothering the worst of her laughter, she squeezed his hand again, to less dramatic effect.
+In the darkness, Fetrina found his hand and squeezed it, startling him so much he hit his head on the ceiling, compounding the knot that was already there.
+Once she had smothered the worst of her laughter, she squeezed his hand again, to less dramatic effect.
 “I don’t blame you for this,” she promised.
 “I just hope we can find a way out.”

 “Me too,” Kiluron agreed.
 He found himself already beginning to nod off to sleep.
 “Me too…”